1 Economic and Social Issues in India and NABARD:

 - Alleviation Programmes of the Government of India.

-Important Books for Characteristics of the Indian rural economy:
+Important Books for Economic Social and Demographic Characteristics of the Indian Rural Economy:

-- Starting with the Introduction to Economics and National Income, the book proceeds with Inflation, Economic Planning, Demographic Profile of India, Agriculture, Indian Public Finance, Infrastructure, Services Sector, Poverty and Unemployment and several other important topics, finally ending with Government Schemes and Programmes.
+Starting with the Introduction to Economics and National Income, the book proceeds with Inflation, Economic Planning, Demographic Profile of India, Agriculture, Indian Public Finance, Infrastructure, Services Sector, Poverty and Unemployment and several other relevant topics, finally ending with Government Schemes and Programmes.

 # 2 Economics Development in India: